JRogaishio/SimpleCMS/README.md

 Cool, anything planned for the future?
 --------------
 You bet!
-Some planned features for FerretCMS are:
+Some planned features for SimpleCMS are:
 - Plugin management and implementation
 - User roles
 - Messageboard plugins